electrp/electrp.github.io/content/posts/it-has-ai/index.md

 draft = true
 +++

+*I will be using the terms AI and machine-learning interchangeably through this page.
+If there's anyone you should blame for this, blame the people who keep shoving the term AI down my gullet.
+I didn't know what machine learning was before "AI" came along.*

 I was eating brunch with some family recently, and my mom was talking about a bird feeder she had gotten my dad for Christmas.
 It's really nice looking, but it's special feature is a camera that can detect bird species, and send its information to your phone.
-In her description though, I heard a phrase that made my blood boil
+In her description though, I heard a phrase that made my blood boil.

 # "...
 It has ai that can..."